Mandurah line: Route

 The Mandurah line runs from Perth Underground station in the north to Mandurah station in the south, a distance of 70.8 km.
 North of Perth Underground station, the line continues as the Yanchep line.
-Trains in the William Street tunnel between Perth Underground and Elizabeth Quay stations are considered to be part of the Yanchep line and Mandurah line simultaneously.
+Trains in the William Street tunnel between Perth Underground and Elizabeth Quay stations are considered to be simultaneously part of the Yanchep line and Mandurah line.

-South from Perth Underground station, the Mandurah line runs through a 0.6 km tunnel to Elizabeth Quay station, before surfacing, entering the Kwinana Freeway's median strip, and crossing the Swan River via the Narrows Bridge at the 1.9 km mark.
-South of the Narrows Bridge, the Mandurah line continues south along the Kwinana Freeway median strip, crossing the Canning River on the Mount Henry Bridge at the 10.1 km mark.
-There are five stations along the Kwinana Freeway.
-They are, from north to south, Canning Bridge, Bull Creek, Murdoch, Cockburn Central, and Aubin Grove.
-At Cockburn Central station, the Mandurah line connects to the Thornlie–Cockburn line.
-South of Cockburn Central station are two turnback sidings for trains to change direction.
+The Mandurah line runs south from Perth Underground station, through a 0.6 km tunnel to Elizabeth Quay station, surfaces and enters the Kwinana Freeway's median strip, and crosses the Swan River via the Narrows Bridge at the 1.9 km mark.
+South of the Narrows Bridge, the Mandurah line continues southwards along the Kwinana Freeway median strip, crossing the Canning River on the Mount Henry Bridge at the 10.1 km mark.
+There are five stations along the Kwinana Freeway; they are, from north to south: Canning Bridge, Bull Creek, Murdoch, Cockburn Central, and Aubin Grove.
+The Mandurah line connects to the Thornlie–Cockburn line at Cockburn Central station.
+South of Cockburn Central station are two turnback sidings where trains change direction.

-Near Kwinana, at approximately 31.5 km, the Mandurah line exits the Kwinana Freeway and veers to the southwest via the Anketell tunnel.
-Southwest from there, the line has six stations: Kwinana, Wellard, Rockingham, Warnbro, Lakelands, and Mandurah.
+Near Kwinana, at approximately 31.5 km, the Mandurah line exits the Kwinana Freeway and veers to the south-west via the Anketell tunnel.
+South-west from there, the line has six stations: Kwinana, Wellard, Rockingham, Warnbro, Lakelands, and Mandurah.
 At Rockingham station, the Mandurah line veers southwards to parallel Ennis Avenue for a few kilometres.
-North of Mandurah station, the line travels through the Mandjoogoordap Drive median strip.
-At Mandurah station is the Mandurah railcar depot.
+Continuing southwards, the line traverses the Mandjoogoordap Drive median strip and terminates at Mandurah station, where the Mandurah railcar depot is located.

 Stations

-The Mandurah line spans seven fare zones.
 All stations on the Mandurah line are fully accessible and have a bus interchange.
+All platforms are approximately 150 m long, allowing for six-car trains to stop at all stations.